Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Introduction

 In this work, we will use conserved angular momenta, a constant derived from energy, the minimum of effective potential and another constant derived from parameters of a gyroscope or symmetric top to determine the motion type.
 This method is equivalent to Routh's classification in some cases.
 We will study the relation between Routh's classification and classification of this work in appendix 3, and we will show consistent and inconsistent parts of these two classifications.

 There are interesting properties in the motion of the symmetric top other than the change of the symmetry axis.
 Spin reversal is one of these.
-In previous works, it is experimentally obversed \cite{Cross2013} and studied \cite{Tanriverdi2019,Tanriverdi2020b}.
-In this work, we will include a spin reversing motion while studying other possible motions, and we will study the required conditions for the spin reversal in appendix 2.
+In previous works, it is experimentally observed \cite{Cross2013} and studied \cite{Tanriverdi2019, Tanriverdi2020b}.
+In this work, we will include a spin reversing motion while studying other possible motions, and we will study the required conditions for the spin reversal in appendix 2 which is not studied previously.

 Another interesting change in precession angular velocity is also obtained, in which precession angular velocity becomes equal at both turning angles.
 This is not noticed previously.